praF02/anevicon/anevicon_core/README.md

   </a>

   This crate can be used as a bot to build a botnet for simulating [UDP-based DDoS attacks](https://en.wikipedia.org/wiki/UDP_flood_attack) (but only for educational and pentesting purposes, see [the GPLv3 license](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE), under which the library is distributed).

+This library was designed to be as convenient and reliable as it is possible, and without any external dependencies (except of the standard library).
+If you are just interested in one single program, please take a look at this one.
 </div>

 ## Usage